Side Effects of Wearing Contact Lenses

 3. Irritation when Combined with Medication, especially Birth Control Pill

-Concurrent use of contraceptive pills and contact lens together will result in chronic dry eyes and irritation.
-You will experience changes in the tear film, which primarily consists of three main layers which come together to protect, bathe and nourish the eye surface.
+Concurrent use of contraceptive pills and contact lenses together will result in chronic dry eyes and irritation.
+You will experience changes in the tear film, which primarily consists of three main layers that come together to protect, bathe, and nourish the eye surface.

 Avoid using lenses as long as you are on the pill.